PeppeMir/CRM_Service_API/README.md

 }
 ```

-The process is similar to the one implemented in [Google sign-in](https://developers.google.com/identity/protocols/OAuth2), when from a particular website, we click on **Login with Facebbok** or **Login with Google**.
+The process is similar to the one implemented in [Google sign-in](https://developers.google.com/identity/protocols/OAuth2) or [Facebook login flow](https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow/), when from a particular website, we click on **Login with Facebook** or **Login with Google**.

 ![ScreenShot](https://developers.google.com/accounts/images/webflow.png)